 In the SSI analysis, the soil model consists of a sufficient number of idealized soil layers from the ground surface to the bedrock.
 The thickness of each soil layer is small enough to allow vertical propagation of shear waves having frequencies up to the desired cutoff frequencies.
 The properties of the idealized soil layers are developed based upon the information provided by the soil exploration report and site response analysis.
 Variations in soil properties are considered.
 The exploration report of the soil provides best-estimate, upper-bound and lower-bound values of the soil layers shear modulus, G or shear velocity, V_s , compression wave velocity, V_p , soil damping value, β , Poisson's ratio, μ , and density.
 See Table 1.1.2-5 to Table 1.1.2-7 for the strain-dependent soil properties determined from the site response analysis, for use in the SSI analysis.
-The value of the Poisson's ratio for the soil layers is in the range of 0.25 to 0.47, with 0.47 being the Poisson's ratio for soil layers below elevation 211'.
-With the breadth of this range, the effect of the Poisson's ratio on the compression wave propagation is adequately accounted for in the SSI analysis.
+The value of the Poisson's ratio for the soil layers is in the range of 0.25 to 0.47, with 0.47 being the Poisson's ratio on the compression wave propagation is adequately accounted for in the SSI analysis.